kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 ### Configuration push

+CDP MUST publish broadcast event when new configuration is available and wait for confirmation event that endpoint has received and processed it in order to mark configuration as applied.

-Configuration push is based on configuration events as describe in [9/Endpoint events IPC](/0009-endpoint-events-ipc/README.md#configuration-events).
+Configuration push is based on configuration events as described in [9/Endpoint events IPC](/0009-endpoint-events-ipc/README.md#configuration-events).

 ## Use cases